Sections of this article.

 . . . and AnOrdain (a well loved microbrand) sells around 200.

-The key to the success for most microbrands is the direct connection with watch enthusiasts, typically on social media, although sometimes in person as well.
+A significant key to the success for most microbrands is the direct connection with watch enthusiasts, typically on social media, although sometimes in person as well.
 Most watch microbrands are founded by people with a genuine passion for watches, although a few microbrands seem to be just in it for the money.

 Most microbrands have the majority of the watch parts manufactured by other companies, often in Asia, although a few microbrands were started out of love for producing parts, cases, dials, hands, and even movement components, such as Dingemans (d.m.h.), Ketelaars, and Holthinrichs (below).
-The best microbrands are open and transparent about where parts of their watches come from, although a disliked minority try to hide the fact that their relatively expensive watches are built of cheap parts from China.
+The best microbrands are open and transparent about where parts of their watches come from, although a disliked minority try to hide the fact that their relatively expensive watches are built mainly using cheap parts from China.

 Many large mainstream watch brands contract out all their manufacturing, and almost all use movements made by someone else, so it’s not just microbrands which do this.
 Most big brands strive for the image of being vertically integrated, and while they may in reality work with external designers and part suppliers, they portray an image of a completely in-house watchmaker, often being marketed as if their watches are the personal creations of a single artisan (which is rarely the case, although does occasionally happen).
 This is largely because their marketing tries to link them to the concepts of traditional watchmaking as well as to art (for more on that, see my blog post: Are Watches Art?).

 Some people say that most microbrands could be considered white-label companies, adding minor cosmetic touches to combinations of parts made by others, although, as I mention above, many of the big names also use movements and various parts manufactured by other companies.
+Our own brand is definitely an exception to that, with all components of our watch being entirely unique to us.

 It could be said that Microbrands fill the gap that big brands leave open, resulting in healthy competition that means better watches for everyone.